scipion-em/docs/docs/developer/tutorials/creating-streaming-protocol.rst

             return summary

-we provide you the code of that reads EMPIAR's xmls:
+we provide you the code that reads EMPIAR's xmls:

 .. code-block:: python